Vidushee19/Notification-Service/README.md

 ---
 ## Port Used:
-Use your port on which it is running or the default port
+-Use your port on which it is running or the default port
----

 ##  API Endpoints

 ## Send Notification